-At the Town of Milton, we updating our Official Plan with policies to manage growth in our community to the year 2051.
+At the Town of Milton, we are updating our Official Plan with policies to manage growth in our community to the year 2051.

 Launched in July 2019, We Make Milton is a multi-year Official Plan review and update.
 Each stage strives to engage the public, so that the new Official Plan reflects the needs of our community.